4 min read

 Professional goals and development plans shouldn’t come up once a year during the annual review.
 Instead, they should be discussed and have the progress tracked periodically during check-in meetings to ensure they’re on track and no changes need to be made to the plan.
 These critical conversations demonstrate that a leader is invested in seeing their employees succeed.
 In fact, Gallup research has found that employees who feel as though their manager is invested in them as people are more likely to be engaged

-To see what was discussed in the meeting actioned, it is essential to take notes after decisions were made and accountabilities we assigned.
-Then, send a follow-up email post-catch-up meeting with what the leader and the individual agreed to do with due dates.
-Each individual in the catch-up meeting should hold the other one accountable.
+To ensure that what was discussed in the meeting is actioned, it is essential to take notes after decisions are made and accountabilities are assigned.
+Then, send a follow-up email post-catch-up meeting with what the leader and the individual agreed to do, along with due dates.
+Each individual in the follow-up meeting should hold the other accountable.

 One-on-One Meeting Agenda Template